Last updated on January 11, 2018 | by Aet Suvari0

 There’s not much in the way of extras on eHarmony.
 There’s something called Secure Call, available to Total Plan subscribers and it gives you a chance to talk to someone on the phone without revealing your number – and apparently there are no long distance charges.
 But there’s no IM, no audio or video messages, none of the technical bric-a-brac.

 What they do have however is a mobile app (free to use for all subscribers) that let’s you do pretty much everything you can on the website.
-It’s available for iPhone, iPad and Android phones and has just been redesigned for a much better experience.
+It’s available for the iPhone, iPad and Android phones and has just been redesigned for a much better experience.

 eHarmony Review: Free vs Paid site

 This is a not a very good site for free users.
 You can create a profile and you can get your daily matches, you get to review the profiles of your matches but these are without photos!
 You can even communicate with the dates – send smiles, guided communication questions, even email messages!
 However, you yourself can’t read their messages, because you can’t access your emails until you’re a paid member.

 Pros and Cons